-187. If input tax is not claimed in the taxable period in which he is supposed to claim, then such input tax can be claimed within six (6) years after the date of the supply to or importation by the taxable person.
+187. If input tax is not claimed in the taxable period in which the taxable person holds the tax invoice, the Director General may allow such person to make a claim within six (6) years from the date of supply to or importation by him.
+A taxable is considered to hold a tax invoice on the earlier of:-